-Rockness Music classes are the hippest music classes for toddlers in Maplewood NJ!
+Rockness Music hosts super fun music classes for toddlers in Maplewood NJ!

-Rockness Music’s Mommy and Me music classes for toddlers and their parents in Maplewood, NJ!
-Our engaging, interactive, and educational music classes and performances are the hippest classes around, and guaranteed to have everyone dancing, singing, and learning together!
+Real rock n roll musicians fill these music classes with energy and engagement.
+We use drums, shakers and props to make these music classes for toddlers and their parents super fun!
+Our engaging, interactive, and educational music classes and performances are the most upbeat classes around, and guaranteed to have everyone dancing, singing, and learning together!

 “Our children look forward to their weekly Rockness Music class.
 The energy, creativity and talent you bring to our school fosters a true appreciation of music.
 We are learning music skills in a fun and engaging environment!”
-(Debbie, NJ)
+(D.K. , Maplewood, NJ)

 “I have done a ton of other mommy and me music classes here and in the city and this by far blows them all away.”
-(Krystin, Madison, NJ)
+(Krystin, Maplewood, NJ)

-How are Rockness Music ‘s Mommy and Me Music Classes in Maplewood different?
+How are Rockness Music ‘s Preschool Music Classes in Maplewood different?

-Our high-energy children’s music classes in Maplewood, NJ are filled with drumming, shaking, dancing, laughter, and instrument discovery.
-Each week, toddlers and parents will learn about new instruments and celebrate music together.
+Our high-energy children’s music classes are filled with drumming, shaking, dancing, laughter, and instrument discovery.
+Each week, toddlers and parents will learn about new instruments in our mystery discover instrument series.

 Our interactive and hip 45-minute sessions incorporate Rockness Music’s Parents’ Choice Award Winning music.
 Songs like “When I’m Jumpin,” “Safari Song,” “The Family Song” and more are all performed live on guitar and drums.